 Higher Quality Score means that Google considers your keywords and ads to be the best option for customers looking for that service or product, and they “reward” you with cheaper clicks.

 Make Your Ads More Relevant

-By including the keywords from your ad group in the ads, it will indicate a higher relevance to Google, which translates higher Quality Score and a lower Avg.
+Including the keywords from your ad group in the ads will indicate a higher relevance to Google, which translates higher Quality Score and a lower Avg.
 CPC for the keywords in that ad group.

 Remember that the basic formula to calculate Ad Rank is Max CPC Bid x Quality Score, so if you increase the Quality Score, you could technically afford to lower bids and remain in the same average position.

 If your Quality Score is good enough, you could outrank competitors who are bidding much more aggressively but that lack a solid Quality Score.